MarcBaumholz/discord_personal_system/bots/Calories_bot/README.md

 - **Real-time Analysis**: Processes images instantly when uploaded to Discord
 - **Confidence Scoring**: Shows how confident the AI is in its analysis
 - **Rich Discord Integration**: Beautiful embeds with analysis results and status updates
+- **📊 Monthly Reports**: Automated monthly calorie reports with beautiful charts and statistics
+- **📈 Data Visualization**: Interactive charts showing daily calorie intake patterns
+- **⏰ Scheduled Automation**: Automatic reports sent on the 1st of each month
+- **👥 Multi-User Support**: Individual reports for each user with personalized insights

 ## 🛠️ Tech Stack